radding/django-event-system/README.md

 ### Mapping Signals to Events
 Django commes with it's own signal ideas.
 If you want to listen for some event in django, you would use a signal.
 But, as these signals are object based, its more boiler plate to listen to multiple signals or to listen to a class of events.

-But django is based on signals, so in order to make it easier to just use events instead, django-events comes with `SignalToEvent` to help convert a signal to an event.
+But django is based on signals, so in order to make it easier to just use events instead, django-event-system comes with `SignalToEvent` to help convert a signal to an event.
 Basically, this just connects a listener to a signal and then dispatches an event.
 The way this works is like so:

 ```python
 from events import SignalToEvent